Symmetry breaking operators for strongly spherical reductive pairs: Introduction

 \begin{factrom}[{see \cite[Theorem B]{SZ12}}] If $(G,H)$ is one of the pairs

 then

 for all irreducible smooth admissible Fr\'{e}chet representations $\pi$ of $G$ and $\tau$ of $H$ of moderate growth. \end{factrom}

-Both Fact~\ref{fact:FiniteMultiplicities} and \ref{fact:MultiplicityOne} lead to the natural problem of determining $\dim\Hom_H(\pi|_H,\tau)$ for given irreducible representations $\pi$ and $\tau$ of $G$ and $H$, as advocated by Kobayashi~\cite{Kob15} in his ABC program as Stage B and C. For the multiplicity one pairs of general linear groups, this question is linked to the famous Rankin--Selberg integrals, and for the pairs of orthogonal and unitary groups the Gross--Prasad and Gan--Gross--Prasad conjectures make predictions about when the multiplicities are non-zero.
+Both Facts~\ref{fact:FiniteMultiplicities} and \ref{fact:MultiplicityOne} lead to the natural problem of determining $\dim\Hom_H(\pi|_H,\tau)$ for given irreducible representations $\pi$ and $\tau$ of $G$ and $H$, as advocated by Kobayashi~\cite{Kob15} in his ABC program as Stages B and C. For the multiplicity one pairs of general linear groups, this question is linked to the famous Rankin--Selberg integrals, and for the pairs of orthogonal and unitary groups the Gross--Prasad and Gan--Gross--Prasad conjectures make predictions about when the multiplicities are non-zero.

 Since every irreducible smooth admissible Fréchet representation of moderate growth is by the Harish-Chandra Subquotient Theorem a subquotient of a principal series representation, it is reasonable to study this problem for principal series representations $\pi$ and $\tau$.
+This has previously been done for special cases by Kobayashi--Speh~\cite{KS15,KS18} and Clerc~\cite{Cle16a,Cle16b}.
 In this paper, we construct for all strongly spherical reductive pairs $(G,H)$ explicit families of symmetry breaking operators between principal series representations that depend holomorphically on the principal series parameters.
-This establishes lower bounds for the multiplicities in question.
+Our key new ingredient is the systematic use of matrix coefficients of finite-dimensional representations of $G$ and $H$ in the construction of the corresponding distribution kernels, and it provides a conceptual way to determine these kernels explicitly.
+This establishes lower bounds for the multiplicities in question and provides a first step to the full classification.
 Together with upper bounds (obtained using Bruhat's theory of invariant distributions) we are able to compute $\dim\Hom_H(\pi|_H,\tau)$, at least generically, for all strongly spherical pairs $(G,H)$ and spherical principal series representations, and for the multiplicity one pairs also for non-spherical principal series representations.
-In the case $(G,H)=(\SO(n+1,\CC),\SO(n,\CC))$ this proves the local Gross--Prasad conjecture at the Archimedean place $k=\CC$.
+In the case $(G,H)=(\SO(n+1,\CC),\SO(n,\CC))$ this proves the local Gross--Prasad conjecture at the Archimedean place $k=\CC$ as initially stated in \cite{GP92}.